 Risk Management & Procurement - Understand how your governance decisions impact business risk and can influence how your management procure their supplies for your club.

-The ClubsNSW Governance Program will be delivered at ClubsNSW Head Office from 2-4 April 2019.
-To book please click here or email email@example.com for more information.
+The ClubsNSW Governance Program is usually delivered at ClubsNSW Head Office.
+To check dates or to book please click here or email email@example.com for more information.

 *Please note that these three modules are not compulsory and do not cover your Mandatory Director Training requirements.